gogins/csound-webserver-opcodes/README.md

 ```

 Any Web page that needs to communicate with the running instance of Csound
-must include the `csound.js` script in the HTML `<head>` element.
+must include the `csound_jsonrpc_stub.js` script in the HTML `<head>` element.

-Please note, these methods are asynchronous, but all methods that return
+Please note, these methods are asynchronous, but all methods are declared
-values are declared `async` so that that they can either be called
+`async` so that that they can either be called asynchronously, or called
-asynchronously, or called synchronously using `await` inside an `async`
+synchronously using `await` inside an `async` function.
-function.

-Also note, each webserver opcode can in general host any number of
+Also note, each webserver opcode can in general host any number of Web pages,
-Web pages, _but only one Web page that embeds `csound.js`_.
+_but only one Web page that embeds `csound_jsonrpc_stub.js`_.

 Naturally, all Csound API methods that destroy or create Csound, start
 or stop the performance, or configure Csound's audio or MIDI input or output